Hypertension: Signs and symptoms

-Hypertension is rarely accompanied by symptoms, and its identification is usually through screening, or when seeking healthcare for an unrelated problem.
-Some people with high blood pressure report headaches (particularly at the back of the head and in the morning), as well as lightheadedness, vertigo, tinnitus (buzzing or hissing in the ears), altered vision or fainting episodes.
+Hypertension is rarely accompanied by symptoms.
+Half of all people with hypertension are unaware that they have it.
+Hypertension is usually identified as part of health screening or when seeking healthcare for an unrelated problem.

+Some people with high blood pressure report headaches, as well as lightheadedness, vertigo, tinnitus (buzzing or hissing in the ears), altered vision or fainting episodes.
 These symptoms, however, might be related to associated anxiety rather than the high blood pressure itself.

-On physical examination, hypertension may be associated with the presence of changes in the optic fundus seen by ophthalmoscopy.
-The severity of the changes typical of hypertensive retinopathy is graded from I to IV; grades I and II may be difficult to differentiate.
-The severity of the retinopathy correlates roughly with the duration or the severity of the hypertension.
+Long-standing untreated hypertension can cause organ damage with signs such as changes in the optic fundus seen by ophthalmoscopy.
+The severity of hypertensive retinopathy correlates roughly with the duration or the severity of the hypertension.
+Other hypertension-caused organ damage include chronic kidney disease and thickening of the heart muscle.

 Secondary hypertension

-Secondary hypertension is hypertension due to an identifiable cause, and may result in certain specific additional signs and symptoms.
+Secondary hypertension is hypertension due to an identifiable cause and may result in certain specific additional signs and symptoms.
 For example, as well as causing high blood pressure, Cushing's syndrome frequently causes truncal obesity, glucose intolerance, moon face, a hump of fat behind the neck and shoulders (referred to as a buffalo hump), and purple abdominal stretch marks.
 Hyperthyroidism frequently causes weight loss with increased appetite, fast heart rate, bulging eyes, and tremor.
-Renal artery stenosis (RAS) may be associated with a localized abdominal bruit to the left or right of the midline (unilateral RAS), or in both locations (bilateral RAS).
+Renal artery stenosis may be associated with a localized abdominal bruit to the left or right of the midline, or in both locations.
 Coarctation of the aorta frequently causes a decreased blood pressure in the lower extremities relative to the arms, or delayed or absent femoral arterial pulses.
 Pheochromocytoma may cause abrupt episodes of hypertension accompanied by headache, palpitations, pale appearance, and excessive sweating.

 Hypertensive crisis

-Severely elevated blood pressure (equal to or greater than a systolic 180 or diastolic of 110) is referred to as a hypertensive crisis.
-Hypertensive crisis is categorized as either hypertensive urgency or hypertensive emergency, according to the absence or presence of end organ damage, respectively.
+Severely elevated blood pressure (equal to or greater than a systolic pressure of 180 mmHg or a diastolic pressure of 120 mmHg) is referred to as a hypertensive crisis.
+Hypertensive crisis is categorized as either hypertensive urgency or hypertensive emergency, according to the absence or presence of end-organ damage, respectively.

-In hypertensive urgency, there is no evidence of end organ damage resulting from the elevated blood pressure.
-In these cases, oral medications are used to lower the BP gradually over 24 to 48 hours.
+In hypertensive urgency, there is no evidence of end-organ damage resulting from the elevated blood pressure.
+In these cases, oral medications are used to lower blood pressure over 24 to 48 hours gradually.

-In hypertensive emergency, there is evidence of direct damage to one or more organs.
-The most affected organs include the brain, kidney, heart and lungs, producing symptoms which may include confusion, drowsiness, chest pain and breathlessness.
-In hypertensive emergency, the blood pressure must be reduced more rapidly to stop ongoing organ damage, however, there is a lack of randomized controlled trial evidence for this approach.
+In a hypertensive emergency, there is evidence of direct damage to one or more organs.
+The most affected organs include the brain, kidney, heart, and lungs, producing symptoms that may include confusion, drowsiness, chest pain, and breathlessness.
+In a hypertensive emergency, the blood pressure must be reduced more rapidly to stop ongoing organ damage; however, there is a lack of randomized controlled trial evidence for this approach.